PaulPio/SeniorHelper/README.md

 Deployment: Render (for backend), Netlify (for frontend), GitHub (for version control)

 Features we wanted to add but did not have time for it:
-    - Proactive Tech & Wellness Tips
+    - Tech & Wellness Tips
     - Login Feature
     - Quick-Action Buttons